We…advocate that melancholia be positioned as a distinct, identifiable and specifically treatable affective syndrome in the DSM-5 classification.

 There is no contradiction in any of this, as there are no contradictions in art.
 Nor is there irony, as we see exactly what we should expect.
 We are shaped by our conflicts and contradictions, our reaches, our misses, and our doubts: these give us life.
 And the failure to represent the divine visibly points all the more to its invisible presence.
 It is our balanced, symmetrical representations and our clear resolutions into action that are ironic because they always fall short of our desires, of our projections, and they touch a different kind of madness.

 The engraving is built on a correspondence of symbols based on theology, philosophy, and common understanding that connected the universe from the material to the celestial, that ran deep in Dürer’s culture.
 The four humors “were supposed to be coessential with the four elements, the four winds (or directions of space), the four seasons, the four times of day, and the four phases of life.”
-His angel, holding, beneath instruments of measurement, echoes a prior woodcut “Typus Geometriae,” a woman representing geometry, the study that in the Renaissance was the foundation for creating art and understanding the structure of the world.
+His angel, holding a compass, beneath instruments of measurement, echoes a prior woodcut “Typus Geometriae,” a woman representing geometry, the study that in the Renaissance was the foundation for creating art and understanding the structure of the world.
 Saturn, the original creator, inspired geometry as well as fueled imagination with furor melancholicus.
 The dog and bat were his.
 I won’t develop all the sources and connections, however, because I’d only repeat what Panofsky has so thoroughly and beautifully written.
 Also we know today none of the assumptions and correspondences are true.

 But what we know is false now wasn’t true then, yet still we have Melencolia I, who still holds us captive.
 There’s a paradox here that needs to be sounded.
 If we reject the divine, and we have, we need to replace it with something else.
 Our lives, like our art, depend upon how much we can draw from within and reach without.